-Men realize that our outfit makes an impression, and that bad fit sends the wrong message.
+Men realize that our outfits makes an impression, and that bad fit sends the wrong message.
 We want to look great, but over 80% of us hate shopping for clothes.
-In a world of Airbnb and Kayak, we want a fast, efficient way to find the best value.
+In a world of Airbnb and Expedia, we want a fast, efficient way to find the best value.
 Instead, we waste hours traveling to stores and trying things on in the fitting room.
 It's time for a better solution, that brings Power to the People

 You may not be familiar with Rich Barton, but you've probably used his platforms.
 As a young product manager at Microsoft in the early '90s, he was frustrated with travel.